Tuesday – Best Night of the Week!

 Scoring.
 (Official documents supersede descriptions on this site.)
 In recent years, we have used a time-on-time rating adjustment and the Low-Point scoring system.
 In that system, a first is a 1, a second is a 2, and so on.
 As in golf, the lowest cumulative score wins.
 Your cumulative score is the sum of your scores in a majority of the official races in each series.
 So, for example, if a series has 7 official races and one abandonment, you count only your best 4 scores and throw out the rest.
 A boat that does not compete in a majority of the races does not qualify for a cumulatiive score.

 Registration.
 The best time to register is between late November and early April, because racing begins in May and early registration gives us some time for class assignments.
 Register and pay the annual fee through the Yachtscoring page for the Spring Series.
 A link to that page for the coming season is usually posted near the top of this page in mid-November.
 You also need to obtain or renew a rating for your boat through the Yacht Racing Association of Long Island Sound at yralis.org.
 Those ratings are for the calendar year, but the system is sometimes not available until around March.
 No need to send your rating to us; we obtain all ratings from YRALIS.
+Pursuant to a decision by the PHRF Committee, we use Windward-Leeward ratings.

 Class assignment.
 During registration, you tell us whether you will sail with or without a spinnaker.
 We then assign you to a class based on that election and your boat’s rating.
 Your classification will appear on the posted Scratch Sheet.
 When you race, you must fly the numeral pennant of your class from your backstay.